 Where to stay in Edinburgh

-We stayed in a spacious two bed room luxury serviced apartments at Old Town Chamber.
+We stayed in a spacious two-bed room luxury serviced apartments at Old Town Chamber.
 The kids had their own upstairs loft area with a bedroom, attached bathroom and views of the city.
-We had a nice balcony, cozy living and dining space, a small but stunning kitchen fitted out with appliances, like a washer dryer, fridge and dishwasher.
+We had a nice balcony, cozy living and dining space, a small but stunning kitchen fitted out with appliances, like a washer-dryer, fridge, and dishwasher.
 It was a welcome after a few days of small European hotel rooms.
 There are other nice hotels in the area like Waldorf Astoria Edinburgh – The Caledonian, Radisson Blu Hotel, Edinburgh and Hilton Edinburgh Carlton as well.

 Don’t miss this – Whisky Tasting in Edinburgh

 Don’t miss going a tour to taste the different whiskys made in Scotland.
 The venue was located right off of the Royal Mile in Edinburgh.
-We learned a bit about how they were made and how the water and environment affects the taste.
+We learned a bit about how they were made and how the water and environment affect the taste.
 We were then served four classic single malt scotch whiskys, kids were served IronBrew.
 It was a great way to immerse yourself in the great cultural importance of whisky in Scotland.

 Mr Suburbia loved trying the different Scotch while D was just drinking Ironbrew not Scotch 😉

-We combined this trip with a visit to London, you can see our London Itinerary and a guide to all fun things to do with kids in London here.
+We combined this trip with a visit to London, you can see our London Itinerary and a guide to all the fun things to do with kids in London here.